etokatlian/reel-gen/README.md

 1. Download the video transcript
 2. Process the content based on your chosen approach (AI-based or direct extraction)
+3. If `MANUAL_TIMESTAMP_ENTRY` is enabled, prompt you to enter timestamps for clip extraction
-3. Save everything to an organized output directory
+4. Save everything to an organized output directory

 ## Output Structure